SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/sign_convention.md

 ## Electrical

-The flow variable (i.e. current) input component for the `Electrial` domain is
+The flow variable (i.e. current) input component for the `Electrical` domain is

 ```julia
 @mtkmodel ConstantCurrent begin